Snowflyt/graphql-intuitive-request/README.md

 Intuitive and (more importantly) TS-friendly GraphQL client for queries, mutations and subscriptions

+**Tips:** TypeScript 4 is no longer supported since version 0.0.2.
+Please upgrade to TypeScript 5.0 or above.
+If you are using TypeScript 4, you can still use version 0.0.1, but you have to add some `as const` to make it work properly.
+See [Documentation for version 0.0.1](https://github.com/Snowfly-T/graphql-intuitive-request/tree/version-0.0.1).

 **WARNING:** This package is still in development, and the API may change in the future.

 **WARNING:** Turn on `strictNullChecks` in your `tsconfig.json` to get the best experience.
 Otherwise, graphql-intuitive-request will not be able to infer some nullable fields correctly, and would just infer them as non-nullable ones.
 However, it is not quite necessary, as graphql-intuitive-request will still work properly without `strictNullChecks`.